josemle/Solana-Presale-Contract/README.md

 Smart contract designed for facilitating the sale of SPL tokens with additional features, including a presale mechanism and allocation tickets.
 The contract is built using the Anchor framework.

-## Contact
-Gmail: benjamin.bigdev@gmail.com

-Discord: @.benjamincup

-You can contact me here if you have any problems with this repo then we can decide comfortable contact way.

 ## Key Features

 - **Token Sale:** The contract enables the sale of SPL tokens, allowing users to purchase tokens directly from the vending machine.